Orthotics and Shoe Inserts: What you need to know about these foot treatment devices

 Common Types of Shoe Inserts

 - Foot cushions are a solution to those situations where you feel your shoes are rubbing against your toes or heel.
 You can use them as barriers between you and your shoe.
 Foot cushions come in various shapes and sizes.

 - Heel liners, also known as heel cups or heel pads, are extra cushions for your heels.
-This type of shoe inserts is especially helpful if you are experiencing heel pain due to the thinning of your heels’ natural fat pads; this condition often occurs in older people.
+This type of shoe insert is especially helpful if you are experiencing heel pain due to the thinning of your heels’ natural fat pads; this condition often occurs in older people.

 - Insoles are for extra cushion and you can easily slip them into your shoes.
 They are usually made of foam, gel or plastic.